-Chiropractic focuses on disorders of the musculoskeletal system, nervous system and the general health.
-It most often treats neuromusculoskeletal complaints, not only the low back and the neck but the extremities as well.
+Chiropractic focuses on disorders of the musculoskeletal system, nervous system, and general health.
+It most often treats neuromusculoskeletal complaints, not only in the low back and the neck but also in the extremities.
 Doctors of Chiropractic (sometimes chiropractic physicians) requires 4 years of graduate school after taking all the prerequisite courses through undergrad.
 Doctors of Chiropractic use a hands-on, drug-free approach to health care that includes patient examination, diagnosis and treatment.
-Some other tests that may be used are diagnostic imaging, laboratory testing and more to make the appropriate diagnosis and treatment plan for each individual.
-Chiropractors are able to diagnosis muscular disorders and make the approach referral if needed.
+Some other tests that may be used are diagnostic imaging, laboratory testing, and more to make the appropriate diagnosis and treatment plan for each individual.
+Chiropractors are able to diagnose muscular disorders and make the approach referral if needed.

-- Chiropractic Manipulation: also referred to as an “adjustment.”
+Also referred to as an “adjustment.
 Adjustments are used to joints that are found the be hypomobile, or restricted movement, to restore joint mobility.
 This is done by using a hands on approach applying controlled force in a specific direction.
 At Well Adjusted, the manipulation technique that is predominantly used is “Diversified Technique” which tends to be the “Gold Standard.”
 Depending on the patient, a HVLA (high velocity, low amplitude) adjustment or more of a mobilization depending on patient’s comfort and whether or not a HVLA adjustment is appropriate.

-- Soft Tissue Massage: direct physical action on the muscles, tendons, fascia and the surrounding areas.
+Direct physical action on the muscles, tendons, fascia, and the surrounding areas.
 The technique and pressure varies depending on the need of the patient.
 This helps relax muscles, increase blood circulation, lymph flow, increase endorphins, and more.
 Dr. Deb does a gentle soft tissue to patients depending on the medical need to help relax the body, and stimulate the area to receive the best medical benefits of the adjustment.
 Katina Clarke is a licensed massage therapist with training in many different massage techniques.